katademy-decks/kubernetes/README.md

 <details>
 <summary>
-Create a service that exposes the "foo" deployment on port 6262.
-Verify its existence, check the endpoints
+<b>Create a service that exposes the "foo" deployment on port 6262.
+Verify its existence, check the endpoints</b>
 </summary>
 <i>kubectl expose deploy foo --port=6262 --target-port=8080</i><div><i>kubectl get service foo</i></div><div><i>kubectl get endpoints foo</i></div>
 </details>

 <details>
 <summary>
-Create an nginx deployment of 2 replicas, expose it via a ClusterIP service on port 80.
-Create a NetworkPolicy so that only pods with labels 'access: true' can access the deployment and apply it
+<b>Create an nginx deployment of 2 replicas, expose it via a ClusterIP service on port 80.
+Create a NetworkPolicy so that only pods with labels 'access: true' can access the deployment and apply it</b>
 </summary>
 <i>kubectl run nginx --image=nginx --replicas=2 --port=80 --expose</i>
 Check the label selector the service uses for the pods with